All Episodes

 Thank you, Mr. President.

-Remember when I was speaking to you before, I was saying this was really a bad week, uh, there's still gonna be a lot of deaths, but we're starting to see in some areas now that kind of flattening, particularly in a place that was a hot spot like New York.
+And I think the more as we go by each day, I think we're going to see, and again, I never like to get ahead of myself or of Dr. Burks, but it looks like even though we've had a really bad week last week, remember when I was speaking to you before, I was saying this was really a bad week, there's still going to be a lot of deaths, but we're starting to see in some areas now that kind of flattening, particularly in a place that was a hotspot like New York.

 That's the first thing.

-The second thing is that I had a really very, very productive conversation with the Congressional Black Caucus uh this morning uh for about an hour, and they really wanted to know what exactly are we going to be doing in the immediate as well as the long range about the health disparities and the discrepancies both in infection and in poor outcome in the minorities in general, but specifically African American.
+The second thing is that I had a really very, very productive conversation with the Congressional Black Caucus this morning for about an hour, and they really wanted to know what exactly are we going to be doing in the immediate as well as the long range about the health disparities and the discrepancies both in infection and in poor outcome in the minorities in general, but specifically African American.

-So I just wanted to get that out of the other point I wanted to make is that I I I had uh an interview yesterday that I was asked a hypothetical question.
+The other point I wanted to make is that I had an interview yesterday that I was asked a hypothetical question.

-Uh and hypothetical questions sometimes can get you into some difficulty because it's what would have or could have.
+And hypothetical questions sometimes can get you into some difficulty because it's what would have or could have.

 The nature of the hypothetical question was if in fact we had mitigated earlier, could lives have been saved?

-And the answer to my question was, as I always do, and I'm doing right now, perfectly honestly, say, yes.
+And the answer to my question was, as I always do, and I'm doing right now, perfectly honestly, say yes.

-I mean, obviously, if you mitigation helps, I've been up here many times telling you that mitigation works.
+I mean, obviously, if mitigation helps, I've been up here many times telling you that mitigation works.

 So if mitigation works and you instigate it and you initiate it earlier, you will probably have saved more lives.